monokrome/python-payment/README.md

+## python-payment

-python-payment, a flexible wrapper for payment processing.
+A generic standardized wrapper for payment gateways in Python.